The 17-mile Springwater Corridor is a perfect spot for a stroll or dog walk.

 Plenty of Portland’s 70+ breweries cater to both two- and four-legged visitors, providing pooch-friendly patios and bowls of water for thirsty pups.

-This North Portland park near the Portland Expo Center includes sports fields, paved paths, a fenced off-leash dog area, picnic tables, a playground and more.
+Near the Portland Expo, this North Portland park includes sports fields, paved paths, a fenced off-leash dog area, picnic tables, a playground and more.

 This 87-acre park has two small creeks and offers paved and soft-surface trails meandering through open and wooded areas.
 Facilities include sports fields, dog off-leash areas and a skatepark.